SmolinskiP/GLaSSIST/README.md

 - **Fixed in v1.3+** - Replaced problematic Tkinter with modern Flet UI
 - All threading issues resolved with proper async/await patterns

+### Interactive Prompts not working
+- Verify port 8766 is accessible from Home Assistant server
+- Test API directly with curl command
+- Check GLaSSIST logs for HTTP server startup messages
+- Make sure conversation manager is enabled in GLaSSIST

+### Context not clearing between conversations
+- **Fixed in v2.0** - Conversation context properly cleaned after each interaction
+- If issues persist, restart GLaSSIST application

 ## 📚 FAQ

 **Q: Does it work on Linux/Mac?**